eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Home.md

 -   It is capable of interpreting and tracing a large subset of HLASM code-generating instructions.
 -   It contains a list of all built-in instructions that is used to validate the generated code.
--   *Macro tracer* gives a possibility to trace the compilation of a HLASM source code step-by-step in a way similar to common debugging.
+-   *[[Macro tracer]]* gives a possibility to trace the compilation of a HLASM source code step-by-step in a way similar to common debugging.
--   It implements DAP and LSP protocols, providing interface that can be easily connected to numerous modern code editors.
+-   It implements [[LSP and DAP]] protocols, providing interface that can be easily connected to numerous modern code editors.
 -   It was successfully used on a production HLASM codebase with over 15 million lines of code.

 The plugin is available on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support).